Chart Color Schemes

 Darwin City lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, an above median population growth is projected for Darwin City, with the suburb expected to increase by 1,899 persons to reach a total of 9,897 people by 2041, reflecting a gain of 22.0% over the 17 years.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch applies growth rates by age cohort to each area, using ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for the Darwin City statistical area, with an expected increase of 1,899 persons to 2041, reflecting a total increase of 23.3% over the 17 years.

 Frequently Asked Questions - Population